-There are various regulations governing the use of the Anglian navigable rivers and their banks for boaters of all sorts, anglers, riparian owners, towpath walkers etc. Whether you want to erect a landing stage, or hold an event such as a regatta or raft race, check with the Area Customer contact department, details are as follows:
+There are various regulations governing the use of the Anglian navigable rivers and their banks for boaters of all sorts, anglers, riparian owners, towpath walkers, etc.

+Whether you want to erect a landing stage, or hold an event such as a regatta or raft race, check with the Planning & Corporate Services department.
+You can get in touch with any of the local Planning & Corporate Services Departments via our National Customer Contact Centre, please call 08708 506 506 Mon to Fri 08:00 to 18:00 and ask for the relevant office below stating it is in Anglian Region:

-Rivers Nene, Welland, Glen and Ancholme
+For the Rivers: Ancholme, Welland, Glen and Nene: